-Kentucky Landlord-Tenant Law Guide 2026: Rights, Deposits & Eviction Rules
+Kentucky Landlord-Tenant Law 2026: URLTA Cities, Deposits & Eviction Notices

 Understanding Kentucky landlord-tenant law is essential for anyone renting or managing residential property in the Bluegrass State.
-Whether you own rental units in Louisville, manage properties in Lexington, or are a tenant in Bowling Green, knowing the legal framework that governs rental relationships will help you protect your rights and avoid costly disputes.
+Whether you rent in Louisville, manage units in Lexington-Fayette, or are checking a lease in a smaller city, Kentucky has one detail that causes a lot of bad online advice: the Uniform Residential Landlord and Tenant Act is a local-adoption statute, not a blanket statewide code.

 Overview of the Kentucky Uniform Residential Landlord and Tenant Act

-The KURLTA, found in KRS §383.505 through §383.715, provides a comprehensive framework for residential rental relationships in Kentucky.
-The Act applies to most residential rental agreements in the state, with limited exceptions.
+The URLTA, found in KRS §383.505 through §383.715, provides a comprehensive framework for residential rental relationships where it has been adopted locally.
+Do not assume a lease is covered just because the property is in Kentucky.

 Key Principles